Fifth Third Bancorp Has $46.41 Million Stock Holdings in International Business Machines Co. (NYSE:IBM)

 Analysts Set New Price Targets

 A number of research firms have issued reports on IBM.
-Edward Jones downgraded International Business Machines from a “buy” rating to a “hold” rating in a research note on Monday, February 6th.
+StockNews.com began coverage on International Business Machines in a research note on Thursday, March 16th.
+They set a “buy” rating for the company.
 Citigroup lifted their price target on International Business Machines from $140.00 to $145.00 and gave the company a “neutral” rating in a research note on Thursday, January 26th.
-Morgan Stanley cut their target price on International Business Machines from $148.00 to $143.00 in a research note on Thursday, January 26th.
-Stifel Nicolaus boosted their target price on International Business Machines from $140.00 to $158.00 and gave the stock a “buy” rating in a research note on Monday, January 23rd.
-Finally, Moffett Nathanson upgraded International Business Machines from an “underperform” rating to a “market perform” rating and set a $140.00 target price on the stock in a research note on Tuesday, January 24th.
+Stifel Nicolaus lifted their price target on International Business Machines from $140.00 to $158.00 and gave the company a “buy” rating in a research note on Monday, January 23rd.
+Evercore ISI lifted their price target on International Business Machines from $135.00 to $150.00 in a research note on Tuesday, January 17th.
+Finally, Edward Jones downgraded International Business Machines from a “buy” rating to a “hold” rating in a research note on Monday, February 6th.
 One research analyst has rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the company.
 According to MarketBeat.com, the company has an average rating of “Hold” and an average target price of $142.73.

 About International Business Machines